 By promoting existing relevant regulations, providing a few targeted new regulations and non-regulatory practices (see details in the "Regulations and Enforcement" and "Non-Regulatory Management Mechanisms" Sections), we aim to meet this rocky habitat goal to increase the maintenance, protection, and restoration of rocky habitats and biological communities at this site.
-A more formalized volunteer outreach program that we propose would help facilitate communication and education to the public of these regulations and best practices.
+A more formalized volunteer outreach program that we propose for the neighboring site to the south, Chapman Point, would help facilitate communication and education to the public of these regulations and best practices.